2023-2025 Platform of the Young Democrats of America

 - International efforts to stabilize countries and regions experiencing war and violence, including UN peacekeeping missions, in countries such as Sudan, Ethiopia, Nigeria, Somalia, the Central African Republic, the Democratic Republic of Congo, and across the Sahel region.

 In the Middle East, South, and Central Asia:

 America’s large-scale forever wars and indifference to human rights abuses, including those of our allies, have failed to adequately serve our interests or our values.
 Rather than contributing to instability, the US should approach the Middle East with soft power and moderation.

-- The withdrawal of US forces from Afghanistan, Iraq, and Syria.
-The post-9/11 project of attempting by force of arms to transform foreign countries into liberal democracies has failed, has squandered millions of lives and trillions of dollars, has failed to achieve US interests and has even directly harmed such interests.
+- The withdrawal of US forces from Iraq and Syria.
+The post-9/11 project of attempting by force of arms to transform foreign countries into liberal democracies has failed, has squandered millions of lives and trillions of dollars, has failed to achieve US interests, and has even directly harmed such interests.

 - US diplomatic engagement in long-term peace and a settlement of the Armenia-Azerbaijan conflict, lest it continue to claim lives and to be exploited by the questionable ambitions of regional powers like Russia and Turkey.